For AI-fluent professionals

 What if a student wants to stay in touch?

-All follow-up goes through the faculty champion.
-If a student wants to continue a conversation, the champion can facilitate an introduction through school channels.
+All follow-up goes through the advisor.
+If a student wants to continue a conversation, the advisor can facilitate an introduction through school channels.
 Guides should not exchange personal contact information directly with students.

 Know someone who builds with AI?